compSPI/compSPI/docs/contributing.rst

-  If in doubt about duplicated work, or if you want to work on a non-trivial feature, it's recommended to first open an issue in the `issue tracker <https://github.com/compspi/compspi/issues>`_ to get some feedbacks from core developers.
+  If in doubt about duplicated work, or if you want to work on a non-trivial feature, it's recommended to first open an issue in the `issue tracker <https://github.com/compspi/compspi/issues>`_ to get some feedback from core developers.

 Contributing: GitHub Workflow
 =============================

-The preferred way to contribute to compspi is to fork the `main repository <https://github.com/compspi/compspi/>`__ on GitHub, then submit a "pull request" (PR).
+The preferred way to contribute to compSPI is to fork the `main repository <https://github.com/compspi/compspi/>`__ on GitHub, then submit a "pull request" (PR).
+Note that PRs from an external fork to compSPI sometimes fail due to authentication issues (Docker in simSPI, OSF in ioSPI, and one my need to PR directly from the compSPI fork).
+See `here <https://github.com/compspi/ioSPI#note-on-pull-requests-from-forks>`_ for more details.

-In the first few steps, we explain how to locally install compspi, and how to set up your git repository:
+In the first few steps, we explain how to locally install compSPI, and how to set up your git repository:

 1. `Create an account <https://github.com/join>`_ on